Climate-based onion planting guide for Great Falls, Montana

 Typical days to maturity 95–110

-Gardeners usually start indoors around February 18 and plant outdoors from about April 15.
+Onions are usually started indoors around February 18 and planted outdoors during the normal local window of April 15 to April 29.
 Most varieties need about 95–110 days to reach maturity once they are in the garden.

 Onions are usually a dependable choice in Great Falls.
 Normal timing and realistic variety choice are usually enough to produce dependable results.